fritzpay/paymentd/resources/doc/handbook/source/api/admin.rst

 API methods require a valid :http:header:`Authorization` header to be present.

 Those can be obtained using the User API methods.
-Other services in your stack could act as a authentication/authorization layer and provide the correct auth schemes for integrating the administrative API into your environment.
+Other services in your stack could act as a authentication/authorization service and provide the correct auth schemes for integrating the administrative API into your environment.

 ***************************